-Drooling is not very common for most cats, so every time you notice it, it is best to try to understand why it is happening.
+Drooling is not very common for most cats.
+So every time you notice it, it is best to understand why your cat is drooling.
 Is drooling normal in cats?
 And if so, what is the difference between normal salivation and pathological drooling?

-Is there something you can do to help your cat when it happens?
+Is there something you can do to help your kitten when it happens?
 When is it time to go to the vet?
-In this article, we will tell you everything you need to know about cat drooling, what causes it, and what you can do to help your cat when it happens.
+In this article, you will learn about why your cat is drooling.
+What causes it, and what you can do to help your drooling cat if it happens.

 Normal Salivation vs. Drooling

-Salivation, however, stops being normal when it involves a large amount of saliva and when it happens for a long period of time.
+Salivation stops being normal when it involves a large amount of saliva and when it happens for a long period.
 If you see saliva sliding down your cat's mouth, then that is no longer normal and you should examine the cat to find out what is causing the drooling.

 In some cases, you may even see saliva cascading out of the cat's mouth or piling up in a puddle on the floor.
-If you notice this, then you are dealing with pathological drooling and you should call up your veterinarian.Drooling is not very common for most cats, so every time you notice it, it is best to try to understand why it is happening.
+If you notice this, then you are dealing with pathological drooling.
+You should call up your veterinarian.Drooling is not very common for most cats, so every time you notice it, it is best to try to understand why it is happening.
 Click To Tweet

 What Causes Drooling in Cats?